North-West Spain: Galicia

 - Overnight stays on your way to and from Galicia

-The trip is approximately 600 kms long, with 60% on tracks.
-It is at times somewhat challenging and a low-range gearbox is a must, as are good all terain tyres.
+The trip is approximately 600 kms long, with 70% on tracks.
+It is at times challenging, especially in winter.
+A low-range gearbox is a must, as are good all terain tyres.
 No special preparation of your vehicle is necessary.

 About four weeks before the trip, you will receive extensive information with the route, the day-to-day itineraries, all the hotels and everything else that you need to prepare for a successful journey.